wallacesintra/Class-Performance/README.md

 ## Assumptions Made
 - The backend API endpoints for class and student data are available and follow the expected schema.
 - All students have unique `studentId` values.
-- The app is primarily targeted for mobile devices (iOS and Android) and tested on recent OS versions.
+- The app is primarily targeted for mobile devices (Android) and tested on recent OS versions.
 - The app will be run using Expo for easier development and testing.

 ## Setup and Testing